NASA-Planetary-Science/sbpy/docs/sbpy/spectroscopy/index.rst

 inverse length.
 For convenience, `sbpy` includes a `~sbpy.units.hundred_nm` unit, which is equal to 100 nm:

+..
+These imports are needed for astropy versions < 5.3 because the next doctest block only executes for versions >=5.3.
 .. testsetup::
 .. doctest-requires:: astropy<5.3